-Land used for a homesite shall be classified as property class Three or Four, with a 10percent assessment ratio.
-Homesite land is to be valued using standard appraisal methods and techniques, rather than the statutory income capitalization method used for agricultural land.
+Land used for a homesite shall be classified as property Class Three or Four, with a 10 percent assessment ratio.
+Homesite land is to be valued using standard appraisal methods and techniques, rather than the statutorily prescribed income capitalization method used for agricultural land.
 The size of homesite land is limited by statute, and may be up to 10 acres on a single parcel or more than 10, but not more than 40, acres on a single parcel if the parcel is zoned exclusively for residential purposes or is subject to legal restrictions or physical conditions that prevent division of the parcel.
 A.R.S.
 42-12003 (B)(1) and (B)(2) and 42-12004 (1)(a) and (1)(b).
-See also the Department's ASSESSMENT PROCEDURES MANUAL, Part 3, Chapter 6, Residential Homesites.
+For additional information, refer to the Department publication entitled Residential Homesites.